aabiyah/RAG-Chatbot-for-Enterprise-Use/README.md

-# Knowledge Assistant for Tucows Domains Support Team
+# RAG Knowledge Assistant (Chatbot)

 ## Overview
-This repository contains a Knowledge Assistant designed to help the Tucows Domains Support Team quickly find answers to common questions and issues related to domain management.
-The assistant leverages a comprehensive knowledge base and advanced search capabilities to provide accurate and timely responses.
+This repository contains a Knowledge Assistant designed to help support teams quickly find answers to common questions and operational issues.
+The assistant uses Retrieval-Augmented Generation (RAG) to retrieve relevant information from a knowledge base and generate accurate, contextual responses to user queries.

-With the help of a RAG (Retrieval-Augmented Generation) architecture, the assistant can retrieve relevant information from the knowledge base and generate coherent answers to user queries.
+By combining vector search with a lightweight LLM, the system provides reliable, structured answers suitable for real-world support workflows.

+---

 ## Problem Statement
-You will build a Knowledge Assistant that can analyze customer support queries and return structured, relevant, and helpful responses.
-The assistant should use a Retrieval-Augmented Generation (RAG) pipeline powered by an LLM and follow the Model Context Protocol (MCP) to produce structured output.
+Build a Knowledge Assistant capable of analyzing support queries and returning structured, helpful, and verifiable responses.
+The system follows a RAG pipeline powered by an LLM and produces output in a strict JSON format.

 ### Sample Input (Support Ticket)

 ```
 My domain was suspended and I didn’t get any notice.
 How can I reactivate it?
 ```